Motor vehicle theft and related offences in New Zealand

 About this dataset

-This dataset presents descriptive information about offenders in New Zealand.
-It also gives an overview of trends in proceedings against offenders.
-These are proceedings reported during a relevant period.
+This dataset presents descriptive information about victims of crime in New Zealand.
+It also gives an overview of crime trends.
+These are victimisations reported during a relevant period.

 Method of collection/Data provider